NBA Rumors: Luol Deng Demanding A Trade From L.A. Lakers, ‘I Want To Play’

 — theScore (@theScore) August 2, 2018

 However, some NBA teams who expressed willingness to help with the Lakers’ current financial situation are asking for too much.
-In an appearance on Lakers Nation podcast, Keith Smith of RealGM revealed that opposing teams are demanding at least one of Brandon Ingram, Josh Hart, Kyle Kuzma, and Lonzo Ball and a future first-round pick.
+In an appearance on Lakers Nation podcast, Keith Smith of RealGM revealed that opposing teams are demanding at least one of Brandon Ingram, Josh Hart, Kyle Kuzma, and Lonzo Ball, and a future first-round pick.

 The Lakers may consider attaching a future first-round pick, but as of now, it is highly unlikely that they will part ways with their young core.
-Johnson first wanted to see how their young players will perform playing alongside LeBron James.
+Johnson first wants to see how their young players will perform playing alongside LeBron James.
 There are speculations that the Lakers are planning to create their own version of the Golden State Warriors “Death Lineup” featuring James, Kuzma, Ingram, Hart, and Ball.

 If the Lakers can’t find a trade partner for Luol Deng, they could waive his contract using the stretch provision.
 This will greatly help them create enough salary cap space to chase max free agents in the summer of 2019.